ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-16-Aeternum-Part-1.md

 [![1](/assets/images/block/65.png)](/assets/images/block/65.png){: .full}

 The ErrTraffic/ClickFix activity is not the subject of this blog, although we wanted to highlight the same smart contract bytecode was used for both.
 This is because the contract had a "string hosting" function, and it is the threat actors choice if data is encrypted before being uploaded.
-Noteably, we also saw the same Polygon address responsible for creating both contracts for ErrTraffic and Aeternum Loader.
+Notably, we also saw the same Polygon address responsible for creating both contracts for ErrTraffic and Aeternum Loader.
 This is expected as `LenAI` developed both of these.

 # Conclusion

-Aeternum's "C2 over blockchain" is a clever resilience play, and also makes nerds like me happy, although that resilience comes with a tradeoff defenders can exploit.
+Aeternum's "C2 over blockchain" is a clever resilience play and also makes nerds like me happy.
+However, that resilience comes with a tradeoff defenders can exploit.
 Contracts, transactions and event logs are public, and in Aeternum's case the encryption implementation meant a contract address was enough to reconstruct historical command activity for a particular smart contract.
 Once a contract is known, researchers can look back historically or monitor for updates in real time.
 Additionally, we demonstrated how pivoting on contract bytecode can lead to the discovery of more potential C2 targets.

 The hardest part of this research was getting the first contract address.
 In the [next blog](), we will walk through how we obtained a real Aeternum Loader build, unpacked and reversed it, extracted the embedded Polygon contract address, and validated the on-chain polling + execution chain end-to-end.